valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-backend-libraries.md

   This makes it easier to support multiple versions in the future in case of breaking changes in the REST API, without waiting for a new major version of Valtimo.

+* **Removed deprecated code**

+  A number of deprecated methods and classes have been removed, and as a result some implementations need to make minor changes.

 * **Removed JWT configuration properties**

   The properties `valtimo.jwt.base64encoding` and  `valtimo.jwt.tokenValidityInSecondsForRememberMe` have been removed as they were used in a closed-source module that is no longer supported.